syeadz/logisim-8-bit-processor/README.md

 * 8-bit memory addresses, first 5 bits for RAM, last 3 bits for specific memory ports xxxy yyyy
 * Can store 8-bit words to RAM locations 0x00 to 0x1E
 * 8 memory locations are mapped to ports.
 These ports are linked to different devices and registers in the logisim design.
-  * Port 0 (BCD0 Register): 0x1F
+  * Port 0 (SEG0 Register): 0x1F
-  * Port 1 (BCD1 Register): 0x3F
+  * Port 1 (SEG1 Register): 0x3F
-  * Port 2 (BCD2 Register): 0x5F
+  * Port 2 (SEG2 Register): 0x5F
   * Port 3 (Terminal Input): 0x7F
-  * Port 4 (BCD3 Register): 0x9F
+  * Port 4 (SEG3 Register): 0x9F
   * Port 5 (Video X register): 0xBF
   * Port 6 (Video Y register): 0xDF
   * Port 7 (Video Color Input): 0xFF

 ## Logisim Ports

-In the Logisim circuit, you have access to 4 BCDs, 1 Terminal, and 1 128 x 128 Video Output with Atari 2600 color palette (7 bits).
+In the Logisim circuit, you have access to 4 7-segment displays, 1 Terminal, and 1 128 x 128 Video Output with Atari 2600 color palette (7 bits).

 * Bit 7 in terminal input clears the terminal, and bit 7 in video color input clears the video output.